310mc/https-310mc.github.io-tl/source/_posts/stella_maris/epilogue.md

 She may tell you about who I am, or other things you’d like to know.

-I don’t know if this works as a repayment to Kanata-sama, but I’m sure Mother would be happy to see that her child grew up to be a wonderful person.
+I don’t know if this works as repayment to Kanata-sama, but I’m sure Mother would be happy to see that her child grew up to be a wonderful person.
 {% endbubble %}

 {% bubble Kanata norsmile2 %}